Help Centre

 End date:

-If you made a refugee claim from within Canada
+If you made an asylum claim from within Canada

 You are eligible for coverage until:

-• the Immigration and Refugee Board of Canada (IRB) finds you abandoned your refugee claim, or
+- the Immigration and Refugee Board of Canada (IRB) finds you abandoned your asylum claim, or

-• your refugee claim isn’t eligible and you can’t apply for a pre-removal risk assessment (PRRA), or
+- your asylum claim isn’t eligible and you can’t apply for a pre-removal risk assessment (PRRA), or

 Your IFHP coverage will automatically expire 90 days from the decision date if:

-• the IRB finds you to be a Convention refugee, or
+- the IRB finds you to be a Convention refugee, or person in need of protection, or

-• you get a positive decision on your PRRA application.
+- you get a positive decision on your PRRA application and become a protected person.

-During this time, you must contact the province or territory you live in to find out when you can apply for health coverage.
+During this time, you must contact your provincial or territorial Ministry of Health to find out when you can apply for health coverage.
 In some provinces, you can apply as soon as you get a positive decision.
 In these cases, you should apply right away.

 If you are a refugee resettled from outside Canada